 The PA Industrial Development Authority (PIDA) provides low-interest loans and lines of credit for eligible businesses that commit to creating and retaining full-time jobs and for the development of industrial parks and multi-tenant facilities.

 CITY OF LOCK HAVEN COVID-10 COMMERCIAL LOAN PROGRAM

-This program offers loans of up to $50,000 at a 1% interest rate to businesses within the City, with payments deferred for 6 months.
+This program offers loans of up to $50,000 at a 1% interest rate with deferred payments to businesses within the City.
 Loans will be offered until December of this year.
 Contact Abigail Roberts at firstname.lastname@example.org or 570-893-5903.

 PA 30 DAY FUND OFFERS FORGIVABLE LOAN